 ^{}SESIR/State reportable offense.
 Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
-All Level IV will be referred for pre-expulsion.

-•F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+All Level IV will be referred for pre-expulsion. \$\\$F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.

-[BRK] BURGLARY: Unlawful entry into or remaining in a dwelling, structure, or conveyance with the intent to commit a crime therein.

-- [BUL] ♦BULLYING: (Intimidating behaviors that are repeated, intentional and involve a power imbalance) Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that creates an intimidating, hostile, or offensive environment; or unreasonably interferes with the individual's school performance or participation.
-Bullying includes instances of cyberbullying, Florida Statute 1006.147. - 1.
-First Offense: Three (3) to five (5) days of OSS and attend the District Bullying/ Harassment Prevention Program.
+- [BRK] BURGLARY: Unlawful entry into or remaining in a dwelling, structure, or conveyance with the intent to commit a crime therein.
+Report to law enforcement - [BUL] ♦BULLYING: Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment; or unreasonably interfere with the individual's school performance or participation.
+Bullying includes instances of cyberbullying. - First Offense: Three (3) to five (5) days of OSS and attend the District Bullying/ Harassment Prevention Program.
 Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days.
 Failure to attend will result in additional consequences or days of suspension.
-K-2 one (1) three(3) days of OSS and referral to certified school counseling for an individual bullying/harassment program. - 2.
-Second offense for any student will result in ten (10) days suspension and recommendation to superintendent for expulsion.
+K-2 one (1) - three(3) days of OSS and referral to certified school counseling for an individual bullying/harassment program. - Second offense for any student will result in ten (10) days suspension and recommendation to superintendent for expulsion.
+Consult with law enforcement Hope Scholarship documented Mental Health Resource List - [DRU] ♦DRUG USE POSSESSION: (Illegal drug possession or use) The use or possession of any drug, narcotic, controlled substance, any substance used for chemical intoxication.
+Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.
+Possession or use will result in three (3) to five (5) days OSS and enrollment in an approved Substance Abuse Program through the Hernando County School District Substance Abuse Educator.
+Failure to attend the substance abuse program will result in additional consequences or days of suspension.
+Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days